canonical/rust-best-practices/best-practices.md

 Do not use `Self` when constructing associated types.

 Traits often include type fields as part of the interface they describe.
-These types may be referred to with Self::AssociatedType.
+These types may be referred to with `Self::AssociatedType`.
 Do not use these to construct values as it prevents the next reader from understanding which type is in use and which fields and methods are available.
-Use these Self::* types to define interfaces, but use concrete types to define implementations.
+Use these `Self::*` types to define interfaces, but use concrete types to define implementations.

-The only exception is for trait items which return a Result<_, Self::Err>, where Err is set to the crate’s Error type.
-In this case, it is okay to use the crate’s Result type alias instead.
+The only exception is for trait items which return a `Result<_, Self::Err>`, where `Err` is set to the crate’s `Error` type.
+In this case, it is okay to use the crate’s `Result` type alias instead.

 ✅ Do this: